First Year in Our Program Information

 Another thing to be clear on - while kids do wrestle off for "starting spots" on the team, the coaching staff has the right to pick any line-up we want to give our team the best chance for winning a competition (like every other sport).
 Most of the time the wrestle off winner is the starter, but sometimes we'll bump a wrestler up in weight class against a certain school to take advantage of a weakness for the other team.
 That one wrestler changing weight classes for that one competition has a ripple affect and will cause other changes too.
 So wrestle offs do matter, but the coach picks the line-up.

-So if my senior wrestler is second best at their weight they'll never wrestle varsity?
+If my senior wrestler is second best at their weight they'll never wrestle varsity?
 If my freshman wrestler (who's fairly new to the sport) happens to be the best at this school, my wrestler is stuck getting killed wrestling varsity?
 Neither of these are true.
 First of all, as long as kids go to practice, everyone gets to compete; there is no riding the bench in wrestling.
 In 90% of your wrestlers matches, the coaching staff will put them "at their level"; and it doesn't matter if it's a varsity or jv match.
 If your wrestler is the best kid on our team at a given weight, and the other team has a state champion at that weight, we'd not have them wrestle in most cases.
 "Sometimes" we do (for the sake of our whole team and the competition) have them wrestle the state champion, but mostly "no".
 At tournaments on the weekend it's definitely 100% true that we will send them to a tournament where they have a chance to compete on as much of a level playing field as we can provide.
 So if your wrestler is our best at a weight (so varsity for us), we still would send them to jv tournaments on the weekend because that's the true level they are at.
 On the flip side, if your senior wrestler can't crack the true varsity starting line-up, we will take them to as many varsity tournaments/competitions as possible so they can wrestle "at their level".
 It is not always perfect for sure, but most of the time the kids are "at level".

 When attending a wrestling competition (or high school competition of any sport) the expectation is that athletes compete, parents watch and cheer.
 We ask that you do not come down to the bench during a match.
 At tournaments where you can't necessarily see from your bleacher seat, we ask that you find a wall in the gym where you can see, but please stay away from the coaches corner.
 We also ask that you "cheer" and not yell out instructions to your child.
 This is regardless that you've never played the sport before or were a champion in the sport yourself.